mikelaurence/blogly/README.md

   - *layout.haml*: Main site layout
   - *_header.haml*: Layout header
   - *_footer.haml*: Layout footer
-  - *index.haml*: Home page, renders a list of the most recent dated articles and a nav of undated articles (a.k.a. pages)
+  - *index.haml*: Home page, renders a list of the most recent dated articles and a nav of undated articles (a.k.a. pages) (0.3)
   - *show.haml*: Article page, renders a single article with comments (if enabled)
   - *_article.haml*: Single article content
   - *app.scss*: Basic layout styling
-  - *themes.scss*: Theme styling
+  - *themes.scss*: Theme styling (0.6)
 - Set a variety of Blogly settings by defining a class method `blogly_settings` in your application class and returning a hash with any of the following options:
   - :title - Site-wide title (used in default HEAD title) and layout H1
   - :date_format - Strftime format for styling dates
   - :time_format - Strftime format for styling times
-  - :comments - Sets type of comments to use (:facebook or nil for now, :discus coming soon)
+  - :comments - Sets type of comments to use (:facebook or nil for now, :discus coming in 0.5)
   - :facebook_like - If set to false, disables Facebook "like" button on articles (what, don't you want to go viral and shit?)
   - :typekit - If set, automatically includes your typekit bundle (based on bundle ID)

+## Roadmap
+- 0.2: RSS feedage
+- 0.25: Rake tasks to generate new blog, new articles within a blog
+- 0.3: Markdown preprocessing for hiddenness, `section` grouping, summaries; undated "pages"
+- 0.4: Multi-device layouting
+- 0.5: Discus commenting
+- 0.6: Built-in themes

 ## Contributing to blogly
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet